 AI tools transform complex data into intuitive visuals, such as dashboards and heatmaps, highlighting key safety metrics like incident rates and compliance gaps.
 This makes it easy to identify trends, prioritize actions, and communicate findings effectively.

-With Large Language Models (LLMs), these tools go further by adding context-rich summaries and actionable recommendations.
-For instance, an LLM can explain why a high-risk area exists—such as improper forklift use during peak hours—and suggest corrective measures.
-Users can also ask natural language questions like, “What safety risks impacted productivity this month?” and receive instant, clear answers.
+Tools like Protex Intelligence add short summaries and natural-language Q and A over your safety data.
+A leader can see why a high-risk area exists, such as forklift shortcuts during peak hours, and review suggested corrective actions.
+Users can also ask natural language questions like, "What safety risks impacted productivity this month?" and receive a clear response.

 By combining visual clarity with contextual insights, AI empowers EHS leaders to deliver impactful, data-driven strategies that resonate with executive stakeholders.